- 1 Rapid Prototyping

 Selective Laser Sintering (SLS):

-This technology involves the use of high power laser for the fusion of tiny particles of plastic, metal etc, into a mass that represents a desired 3D object, through the help of a SLS machine.
+This technology involves the use of a high-power laser for the fusion of tiny particles of plastic, metal, etc, into a mass that represents a desired 3D object, through the help of an SLS machine.
 This is an additive manufacturing technique.
 Materials used in this technique are metal powders and thermoplastics.

 Fused Deposition Modeling (FDM):

-This also is an additive manufacturing technology and is used for production of models, patterns etc through the Stereo lithography machine.
-Photo-polymer is the principle material used in this technique.
+This is also an additive manufacturing technology and is used for the production of models, patterns, etc., through the stereolithography machine.
+Photo-polymer is the principal material used in this technique.